-Once your clay is Bone Dry you can Load the Kiln for a bisque firing (Video) The main reason behind pottery cracking or even exploding in the kiln is because your piece was not left out to dry long enough.
+Once your clay is Bone Dry, you can Load the Kiln for a bisque firing (Video).
+The main reason behind pottery cracking or even exploding in the kiln is that your piece was not left out to dry long enough.
 While it may appear dry, moisture is still in the clay.

-Once the clay is bisque and turns into ceramic material it’s time to apply the glaze or glazes, or underglazes to your bisque pottery.
+Once the clay is bisqued, it turns into a ceramic material, and it’s time to apply the Glaze or Underglaze to your bisque pottery.
 There are so many ways you can apply the glaze.
 The main ways you can apply your glaze are Dipping, Spraying, Brushing, and Pouring.
-For more ideas on glazing check out How to Glaze Pottery – 9 Pottery Glazing Techniques
+For more ideas on glazing, check out How to Glaze Pottery – 9 Pottery Glazing Techniques

 Step #8 Put your Pottery in the kiln for a glaze fire